mongodb/docs-golang/source/includes/quick-start/atlas-setup.rst

 interact with the data.

-After completing the steps in the Atlas guide, you should have a new MongoDB cluster deployed in Atlas, a new database user, and sample datasets loaded into your cluster.
+After completing the steps in the Atlas guide, you should have a new MongoDB cluster deployed in Atlas, a new database user, and :atlas:`sample datasets loaded </sample-data/>` into your cluster.

 Connect to your Cluster
 -----------------------